klausi/klau.si/content/blog/2023-12-12-proposing-drupal-7-security-team/index.md

 ## Conclusion

 This is currently a proposal that I would like to get feedback on.
-Feel free to reach out and discuss in the Drupal ideas issue (will link this soon).
+Feel free to reach out and discuss in [the Drupal ideas issue](https://www.drupal.org/project/ideas/issues/3408125).